wp-plugins/custom-content-shortcode/readme.txt

 There is an apparently little-known but very powerful plugin called Query Shortcodes, that lets you easily create query loops inside post/page/custom post type.
 To make it work with the Custom Content Shortcode, I had to change it a bit to allow shortcodes inside the query loop, as well as pass each post ID.

-To come back to the example of the bicycle shop, this would display all bicycles of the *freestyle* category:
+To come back to the example of the bicycle shop, this would display all bicycles of the category *freestyle*:

 	[query post_type="bicycle" category="freestyle"]
 		<div class="item-wrap">